nikvoronin/Xm4Battery/README.md

 ### Tray icon mods

-The real icon size is 256x256 pixels.
+The real icon size is 20x20 pixels.
 It is automatically scaled by system depend on display scaling factor.

->The app icon is currently adjusted to 125% display scale.
-Other scale factors may lead to uglifying tray icon.
+>The app icon is currently adjusted to 125% display scaling.
+Other scaling factors may lead to uglifying tray icon.

 Icon text color and background are defined in the `CreateXmIcon` method: